-To the Chancellor University of Wisconsin-Madison Madison, Wisconsin
+To the Chancellor of University of Wisconsin-Madison

-We have performed the procedures enumerated below, which were agreed to by the University of Wisconsin-Madison Division of Intercollegiate Athletics (the "Athletic Department") and the National Collegiate Athletic Association (the "NCAA"), solely to assist you with respect to complying with NCAA Bylaw 3.2.4.17 for the year ended June 30, 2020.
-The University of Wisconsin-Madison Division of Intercollegiate Athletics is responsible for compliance with the requirements of NCAA Bylaw 3.2.4.17 for the year ended June 30, 2020.
-The sufficiency of the procedures is solely the responsibility of the parties specified in this report.
-Consequently, we make no representation regarding the sufficiency of the procedures described below either for the purpose for which this report has been requested or for any other purpose.
+We have performed the procedures enumerated below, which were agreed to by the University of Wisconsin-Madison Division of Intercollegiate Athletics (the Athletic Department) and the National Collegiate Athletic Association (the NCAA), solely to assist you with respect to complying with NCAA Bylaw 3.2.4.17 for the year ended June 30, 2022.
+The University of Wisconsin-Madison Division of Intercollegiate Athletics is responsible for compliance with the requirements of NCAA Bylaw 3.2.4.17 for the year ended June 30, 2022.